thfai2000/taichi-orm/README.md

 # Why we need it?

 Problems of some traditional ORM:
-- It allows applying filter on entity of relation, but cannot apply filters on the pivot table of *ManyToMany* relationship".
+- It allows applying filter on entity of relation, but cannot apply filters on the pivot table of `manyToMany` relationship".
-- In the schema, we usually can declare to use some common relation like *hasMany*, *belongsTo* etc. Why don't it allow us to define custom relation of which data logics can be re-use many times in the business logics.
+- In the schema, we usually can declare to use some common relation such as `hasMany`, `belongsTo` etc. Why don't it allow us to define custom relation of which data logics can be re-use many times in the business logics.
 - Query the relation data is not efficient.
 If the data query consist of multiple Entity, it query the database tables one by one.
 Usually, it produce several SQL query.
 Why can't we query all these data from database in just one single call.
 It is just like the different approach between *GraphQL* and *Restful*.

 ##More explaination:

-Let's say we have data models Shop, Product, Color.
+Let's say we have data models `Shop`, `Product`, `Color`.
 A shop has many products and each product has many colors.
 For traditional ORM, we have to select Entity and its relation like this.
 ```javascript